eoinoconnell04/twitter_coronavirus/README.md

 Here we can see the charts that I created.

 Here is a chart of the number of tweets with hashtag #coronavirus divided up by country, showing the top 10 countries from fewest to most tweets.

 ![alt text](https://github.com/eoinoconnell04/twitter_coronavirus/blob/master/coronavirus_country.png)

 Here is a chart of the number of tweets with hashtag #coronavirus divided up by language, showing the top 10 languages from fewest to most tweets.

 ![alt text](https://github.com/eoinoconnell04/twitter_coronavirus/blob/master/coronavirus_lang.png)

+We see that the majority of tweets with #coronavirus were written in english, with the second most in spanish, and the majority of these tweets originated within the United States, with the second most coming from India.

 Here is a chart of the number of tweets with hashtag #코로나바이러스 divided up by country, showing the top 10 countries from fewest to most tweets.

 ![alt text](https://github.com/eoinoconnell04/twitter_coronavirus/blob/master/korean_country.png)

 Here is a chart of the number of tweets with hashtag #코로나바이러스 divided up by language, showing the top 10 languages from fewest to most tweets.
 ![alt text](https://github.com/eoinoconnell04/twitter_coronavirus/blob/master/korean_lang.png)

+As expected, we see that the vast majority of tweets with the coronavirus hashtag in korean came from within Korea, and we written in the Korean language.